murdockma/4602Final/README.md

 as well as visualizing desired coin with automated annotations

-Priors are left at the standard, must fine tune, add dependencies, and modify the 'days' predicted parameter for a reasonable prediction
+<i> <b>Priors are left at the standard, must fine tune, add dependencies, and modify the 'days' predicted parameter for a reasonable prediction </b></i>